GaboIV/Gabonet.Hubble/README.md

         // Applies to both Request and Response bodies MaskBodyProperties = new List<string> { "password", "token", "creditCard" },

+        // Additional properties to mask ONLY in the Request body MaskRequestBodyProperties = new List<string> { "pin", "secretKey" },

         // Additional properties to mask ONLY in the Response body MaskResponseBodyProperties = new List<string> { "internalId", "secretData" },